LucasBarberisPerez/LucasBarberisPerez/README.md

-### Hey, i'm Lucas Barberis 👋
+### Hey, i'm Lucas 👋
 ## Sofware Developer
-Recently graduated in web development, actually focusing in frontend technologies.
+Graduated in web development, mainly know about frontend but right now focusing in my transition to backend technologies.

 if you want to know more, here is my [Portfolio](https://lucasbarberisperez.github.io/portfolio/).
 ## My stack